ShaunCurtis/Blazr.Demo.Authorization/readme.md

     }
 ```

-We add the component to `MainLayout`.
+The component is used in `MainLayout`.

 ```csharp
 @namespace Blazr.Demo.Authorization.UI